Frequently Asked Questions About L-1 Temporary Work Status

 6. How long does it take to get approval for L-1 status?

-Currently, a reasonable window for an initial USCIS decision after filing the petition with USCIS is as short as 15 days if the premium processing expedite fee is paid.
-Otherwise it can take several months to obtain a deceision.
-Each L-1 petition revolves around facts pertaining to the individual candidate, the related employing entities and the position.
+Currently, the processing time window for an initial USCIS decision after filing the petition with USCIS can be as short as 15 calendar days if the premium processing expedite fee is paid.
+Otherwise it can take several months to obtain a decision.
+Each L-1 petition is adjudicated based on facts pertaining to the individual candidate, the related employing entities and the position.
 Recently created entities, employers with complex affiliate relationships, or positions other than top management may require significant additional legal preparation time.
-If the candidate is outside the United States, processing time can be increased by several weeks while the U.S. government completes security clearances at the U.S. consulate.
+If the candidate is outside the United States, processing times can be increased by several weeks while the U.S. government completes security clearances at the U.S. consulate.
 For Canadian citizens, NAFTA created an expedited procedure that in certain cases can reduce case preparation and processing time to a matter of days.

 7. Can L-1 status be extended?